Benjamin Woodworth: Benjamin Woodworth Congressional Act

 On February 22, 1827, the Congress authorized a relief act specifically named for Benjamin, in which the soldiers owed compensation for the war had authorized Woodworth to receive their earnings for some unnamed reason.

 Later years

 Following the war, Woodworth continued serving as a volunteer Captain of Detroit's artillery company.
-He would serve as a Vice-Marshal in 1814, and coroner of Wayne County between 1815-1836, which the position was considered the Marshal of the county.
-He would also serve as the Assessor, Supervisor, and as an Alderman for the first ward between 1843-1845.
+He would serve as a Vice-Marshal in 1814, and coroner of Wayne County between 1815 and 1836, which the position was considered the Marshal of the county.
+He would also serve as the Assessor, Supervisor, and as an Alderman for the first ward between 1843 and 1845.

 In 1820, Woodworth was licensed to operate a ferry between Detroit and Canada.
 In the Canadian Patriot War of 1837-1838, Woodworth was sympathetic to the patriot side, supporting them financially, and even putting their wounded soldiers up in his hotel.

 Michigan death penalty

 Woodworth played a key role in the abolition of the death penalty in Michigan, after being the hangman in the last execution performed in the state.
 In 1830 a saloon owner and drunkard, Stephen Simmons, murdered his wife.
 He was found guilty and sentenced to death.
 The Sheriff of the county resigned rather than carry out the sentence.
 Woodworth was then appointed Sheriff, and delegated the task of constructing the gallows and performing the hanging.
 The spectacle drew large interest, and brought visitors from all over the region to watch.
 The Governor attended, and before the hatch was released, Simmons made a confession and plea for mercy.
 The crowd was moved, embarrassed that they had made entertainment out the incident, but the Governor refused clemency and Simmons was hanged.
 In 1846, the state abolished the death penalty, with the Simmons case playing a key role.
 In doing so, Michigan became the first English-speaking government to ban the death penalty.
 Woodworth's appointment as Sheriff ended soon after the execution, being compensated by the state and relieved the next year following an election in which he did not participate.